 When you know the identifier of the work item for the test case:

-If you are using Visual Studio 2017 or later version, follow these steps to associate your tests.
+If you're using Visual Studio 2017 or later version, do the following steps to associate your tests.

-If your tests are not displayed in Test Explorer, build the solution.
+- If your tests aren't displayed in Test Explorer, build the solution.

 Q: What types of tests are supported?